Bromazolam: Legal status

+In the United States, bromazolam was placed under emergency Schedule I status on March 18, 2026, effective until March 18, 2028, with a possible temporary extension or permanent placement.

-In the United States, bromazolam is unscheduled at the federal level.
-However, a number of states, such as Virginia, have placed bromazolam into Schedule 1 at the state level, but this does not include the 6-(2-chlorophenyl) analog phenazolam.
+A number of states, such as Virginia, have also placed bromazolam into Schedule 1 at the state level, but this does not include the 6-(2-chlorophenyl) analog phenazolam.

-Despite being unscheduled there have been several arrests in the United States for mismarketing bromazolam as alprazolam, typically in the shape of brand name Xanax tablets which constitutes a counterfeit drug charge among others.
+Prior to its emergency scheduling, there have been several arrests in the United States for mismarketing bromazolam as alprazolam, typically in the shape of brand name Xanax tablets which constitutes a counterfeit drug charge among others.

-In Illinois, at least 1 person has been arrested for "unlawful possession of a controlled substance, a Class 4 felony." for the possession of less than 15 grams (½ oz.) of bromazolam, similar to being charged for unlawful possession of alprazolam in Illinois.
+In August 2021, at least 1 person in Illinois was arrested for "unlawful possession of a controlled substance, a Class 4 felony." for the possession of less than 15 grams (½ oz.) of bromazolam, similar to being charged for unlawful possession of alprazolam in Illinois.
 It is unknown if this arrest involved counterfeit Xanax shaped tablets or powder.
-However bromazolam is not scheduled in Illinois.
+However, bromazolam was not scheduled in Illinois at the time of the arrest.

 In June 2022, the U.S. Department of Justice reported that bromazolam seizures were "surging" across the United States, driven in part by increasing detections alongside fentanyl.